Select form

 About Cottage Garden Sweet Pea Collections

 The plants are not individually labelled.
 That is deliberate.
-So much of the fun involved in cottage gardening is discovering what you have grown when it flowers - watching the colours unfold over the weeks without the pressure of knowing what everything ought to be.
+So much of the fun in cottage gardening is discovering what you have grown when it flowers – watching the colours unfold over the weeks without the pressure of knowing what everything ought to be.
 If you prefer to choose specific varieties, browse our full range of named sweet peas instead.

-Which Collection Should I Choose?
+Which Sweet Pea Collection Should I Choose?

 Cottage Garden Mix

-As the Americans say this one is the "soup to nuts".
+As the Americans say, this one is the "soup to nuts".
 The full palette, no restrictions.
-You could get anything from our range - heritage Grandifloras, modern varieties, Spencers - in whatever colours are looking their best when your order is packed.
+You could get anything from our range – heritage Grandifloras, modern varieties, Spencers and in whatever colours are looking their best when your order is packed.
 This is the one for people who like surprises and understand that in a proper cottage garden, nothing matches and everything works.
 If you are growing sweet peas up a wigwam in a border and want it to look effortlessly abundant, start here.

 Twilight Mix